Portugal's prime minister resigns over a corruption investigation

 Portuguese president Marcelo Rebelo de Sousa quickly accepted Costa's resignation.
 He is expected to dissolve parliament and call for a new election.

-The president said in a statement that he is calling parliament to convene on Wednesday, and he will speak to the nation after the Council of State gathers on Thursday.
+The president said in a statement that he is meeting representatives of the political parties represented in the Portuguese parliament on Wednesday, and that he will speak to the nation after the Council of State gathers on Thursday.

 Costa teared up while thanking his family for their support.

 "I totally trust the justice system," he said.
-"I want to say eye to eye to the Portuguese that my conscience is clear of any illicit or censured act."
+"I want to say, eye to eye to the Portuguese, that no illicit or even reprehensible act weighs on my conscience."
 He acknowledged that he was not "above the law."

 "The dignity of the prime minister's office is not compatible with any suspicion on his integrity, good conduct, and even less so with the suspicion that any criminal acts were committed," Costa said.